 Post-solo flight.
 Cessna Skyhawk 172 S model.
+Big thank you to JAXAERO for diligent training.

 Taking the Leap